 Recognizing the risk involved with penny stocks, penny stock fraud is often the target of FINRA and SEC enforcement actions.
 Also, many brokerage firms prohibit their brokers from soliciting customers to purchase penny stocks; some brokerage firms do not permit customers to buy penny stocks that are not exchange traded.

 The above should alert any investor that they should think long and hard prior to purchasing penny stocks.
-If you did buy a penny stock, and have suffered a loss, or if you have questions concerning the handling of your account, contact the experienced securities attorneys at Lubiner, Schmidt & Palumbo for a free consultation.
+If you did buy a penny stock, and have suffered a loss, or if you have questions concerning the handling of your account, contact the experienced securities attorneys at Lubiner, Schmidt & Palumbo for a consultation.